 This doesn’t mean you should forget about your apartment Facebook and Instagram pages.
 Having meaningful interactions with current residents and prospects can help to build community, but apartment advertising is the way to go when it comes to generating serious apartment leads.

-It’s hard to predict what the remainder of 2020 and the beginning of 2021 will bring, so staying a few paces ahead is smart when it comes to apartment lead generation.
+The pandemic taught us that it’s hard to predict what the future will bring.
+So staying a few paces ahead is smart when it comes to apartment lead generation.
 If you use the strategies we’ve outlined in this post, you should have a strong pipeline of prospects that will help you navigate any uncertainties in the future.